hasan-mustafaa/MartialVision/README.md

  - Splices videos into comparable sections for accurate grading.
  - Scores performance based on posture, precision, and timing.
 ### Cumulative Scoring and Feedback
- - Provides segment-wise scores and a final cumulative score.
- - Highlights areas of improvement using visual feedback (e.g., heatmaps, overlays).
+ - Highlights areas of improvement using feedback.

 ## How It Works
 ### Step 1: Choose a Tutorial